-The Castle in the Clouds Conservation Area in Moultonborough and Tuftonboro, totaling over 5,000 conserved acres, is the largest property owned by LRCT.
+The Castle in the Clouds Conservation Area in the Ossipee Mountains of Moultonborough and Tuftonboro, totaling over 5,000 conserved acres, is the largest property owned by LRCT.
 Thirty miles of trails throughout this conservation area are maintained by a dedicated and enthusiastic team of LRCT volunteers.

-We hope you will have the opportunity to explore the trails within this landmark conservation area this year.
-Depending on the trail you choose and when, you may encounter spectacular waterfalls, incredible views from mountain summits and outlooks, signs of wildlife, historic sites, interesting geological features, and many other unique elements of this beautiful conservation area in the Ossipee Mountains.
+We hope you will have the opportunity to explore the trails within this landmark conservation area soon.
+Depending on the trail you choose and the season in which you hike, you may encounter spectacular waterfalls, incredible views from mountain summits and outlooks, signs of wildlife, historic sites, interesting geological features, and many other unique elements of this beautiful conservation area.

 LRCT maintains two trailhead parking areas that are free and open to the public for accessing the trails during daylight hours, one on Route 171 and one at the end of Ossipee Park Road.
 In recent years LRCT has made many trail improvements, including placing new trail signs throughout the conservation area, restoring historic trails, refurbishing bridges, and improving trail markers.

-LRCT offers educational programs and guided hikes, paddles, and snowshoe trips year-round on and to conserved properties throughout the Lakes Region.
-A number of programs and excursions being planned for 2013 are within LRCT’s Castle in the Clouds Conservation Area.
+LRCT offers educational programs and guided hikes, paddles, and snowshoe trips year-round on and to conserved properties throughout the Lakes Region, including the Castle in the Clouds Conservation Area.
 The excursions provide a great opportunity to learn about and explore LRCT’s conserved lands with knowledgeable guides.
 All LRCT guided excursions are free to all.
 We hope you will be able to join us at an educational program or on a guided excursion this year.